Adloeth/FuziotDB/README.md

 - string

 I have also made a few custom types for specific uses :
-- ASCIIS (For ASCII String) is a simple wrapper of a C# string but garanties that the string is an ASCII string, because C# strings are UTF-16 (2 bytes per character).
+- ASCIIS (For ASCII String) is a simple wrapper of a C# string but guarantees that the string is an ASCII string, because C# strings are UTF-16 (2 bytes per character).
 - Blob is a wrapper for a byte[] that is serialized as-is (not changed depending on the system's endianness) to handle big sets of bytes or even files.
 - VarUInt and VarInt are experimental, I wanted to see if I could make an integer type that can have any amount of bytes so I could save an RGB value with a 3 byte integer or a 4x4 single floating point matrix with a 64 byte integer.